 The first mention of the Dolomites is found in the 1846 book The Horns of the Dolomite Mountains.
 Later the two alpinists Josiah Gilbert and G.C.
 Churchill helped to popularize the new name with their mountain climbing guide The Dolomite Mountains, published in 1864.
-The name Dolomites was oficially adopted for the region after World War I.
+The name Dolomites became popular after 1876, and was oficially adopted for the region after World War I.

 The geological genesis of the Dolomite Mountains was one of the great mysteries of the world.
 Fossils provided clues that the rocks composing the mountains were formed once in the sea, but in these early days of geology, almost nothing was known about the bottom of the sea and sedimentation in oceans.

 In 1772, during the second voyage of Cook, the German naturalist Georg Forster visited the atolls and volcanic islands of the Pacific Ocean.
-Forster observed that corals live in the superficial layers of the sea, but that the limestone produced by the coral polypes can be almost 300-600 meter thick.
+Forster observed, that corals live in first meters of the sea, but that the limestone produced by the coral polypes can be almost 300-600 meters thick.
 He developed a hypothesis to explain this observation.
 The corals grow slowly from the bottom of the sea until reaching the surface, where erosion levels the reef to form the plain surface of an atoll, then violent volcanic eruptions push the reef above the sea level.

 Almost fifty years later another naturalist became intrigued by the mysterious connection between volcanoes, corals and atolls.
 During his voyage on board of HMS